 Overview of Progent's Ransomware Negotiation Services in Long Beach

-- making contact with the hacker persona
+- Identifying and communicating with the hacker

 - Assessing the likelihood of recovery

-- Testing the threat actor's decryption tool
+- Validating the threat actor's decryption tool

-- Verifying compliance with anti-money laundering regulations
+- Checking compliance with anti-money laundering sanctions

-- Creating a clean recovery environment
+- Building a pristine environment

 - Mapping and connecting drives to reflect precisely their pre-attack state

 Beyond demanding payment for a decryption utility, modern variants of ransomware such as Ryuk, Sodinokibi, Netwalker, and Egregor often attempt to exfiltrate files.
 Hackers can then require a separate payment in exchange for not divulging this information or selling it.
 Unfortunately, there is no method to guarantee that exfiltrated data have been completely deleted by the TA.
 In fact, in numerous instances the threat actor has little control over where the information ends up.
 Settling an exfiltration ransom does not eliminate the need for getting the guidance of legal counsel, performing an investigation into which files were taken, and performing the necessary alerts to impacted entities.
 Generally, paying an exfiltration ransom is not recommended.